Saragc5/fyh-findYourHealth/README.md

 #### Backend:
-Open the project in: Codespace-final-project and install the dependencies in the directory Backend-component/server: npm install
+Open the project in: Codespace-final-project and install the dependencies in the directory Backend-component/server:

-and then:
+ * npm install
-npm start
+ * npm start

 #### Frontend:
-Open the project in: Frontend_component and install the dependencies: npm install and then: npm start
+Open the project in: Codespace-final-project and install the dependencies in the directory Frontend_component:
+ * npm install
+ * npm start

 ##### You are ready to start!